-No evidence of human teratogenicity (can rule out 1.5-fold increase in overall birth defects and 2-fold increase in cardiovascular and genitourinary defects).
+No evidence of human teratogenicity (can rule out 1.5-fold increase in overall birth defects and two-fold increase in cardiovascular and genitourinary defects).

-NVP should be initiated in pregnant women with CD4 cell counts ≥250 cells/mm3 only if benefit clearly outweighs risk because of potential increased risk of life-threatening hepatotoxicity in women with high CD4 cell counts.
+NVP should be initiated in pregnant women with CD4 counts ≥250 cells/mm3 only if benefit clearly outweighs risk.
+There is a potential increased risk of life-threatening hepatotoxicity in women with high CD4 counts.
 Elevated transaminase levels at baseline may increase the risk of NVP toxicity.

-Women who become pregnant while taking NVP-containing regimens and who are tolerating their regimens well can continue therapy, regardless of CD4 cell count.
+Women who become pregnant while taking NVP-containing regimens and who are tolerating their regimens well can continue taking those regimens, regardless of their CD4 counts.

 b Placental transfer categories are determined by mean or median cord blood/maternal delivery plasma drug ratio: